How To File A Theft Case If You Are In Dubai UAE?

 Theft is a type of crime that is committed when a movable property is taken permanently from its owner without his or her consent.
-This involves the acts of stealing a movable property, obtaining goods through pretentious methods or accepting property that was stolen by another person.
+Dubai theft cases involve acts of stealing a movable property, obtaining goods through pretentious methods or accepting property that was stolen by another person.

 According to Federal Law Number FEDERAL LAW NO. 3 of 1987, anything that can be taken under custody is considered a property.
 Hence, stealing goods from shops, breaking into private places to steal items or embezzling money are all considered theft.